husonlab/diamer1/README.md

   * Extracted 812,194,751 accession ids.
 * Reducing the accessions by 100 with the [Reduce100](src/java/org/husonlab/diamer2/reduceDatasets/Reduce100.java) script.
   * 8,121,948 accessions remaining.
-* Extracted the sequences that belong to the reduced accessions from the nr.fsa flie -> nr100.fsa with the [ExtractByAccession](src/java/org/husonlab/diamer2/reduceDatasets/ExtractByAccession.java) script.
+* Extracted the sequenceRecords that belong to the reduced accessions from the nr.fsa flie -> nr100.fsa with the [ExtractByAccession](src/java/org/husonlab/diamer2/reduceDatasets/ExtractByAccession.java) script.
 * Extracted the taxon ids that belong to the reduced accessions from the prot.accession2taxid.gz file -> prot.accession2taxid100.gz with the [ReduceAccession2Taxid](src/java/org/husonlab/diamer2/reduceDatasets/ReduceAccession2Taxid.java) script.